bgopikrishna/content/blog/getting-started-with-webpack.md

 #### Adding a webpack dev server for faster development

-Running `npm run build` whenever the code change would be very tedious.
+Running `npm run build` whenever the code changes would be very tedious.
 So to speed up the development, we can use the [webpack dev server](https://webpack.js.org/configuration/dev-server/).
-The Webpack dev server is static (based on express.js) and supports live reloading.
+The Webpack dev server is a static server (based on express.js) and supports live reloading.

 Installing the webpack dev server by running